Niksar

 Niksar, historically known as Neocaesarea (Νεοκαισάρεια), is a city in Tokat Province, Turkey.
-It was settled by many empires, being once the capital city of the province.
+It is the seat of Niksar District.
+Its population is 37,017 (2022).
+It was settled by many empires.
 Niksar is known as "Çukurova of North-Anatolia" due to its production of many kinds of fruits and vegetables.
 On May 2, 2018, Niksar was included in the World Heritage tentative list.

 History

 Niksar has been ruled by the Hittite, Persian, Greek, Pontic, Roman, Byzantine, Danishmend, Seljuk and Ottoman Empires.
 It has always been an important place in Anatolia because of its location, climate and productive farmland.

 It was known as Cabira in the Hellenistic period (Κάβειρα in Greek).
-It was one of the favourite residences of Mithridates the Great, who built a palace there, and later of King Polemon I and his successors.
+It was one of the favourite residences of Mithridates VI, who built a palace there, and later of King Polemon I and his successors.

 In 72 or 71 BCE, the Battle of Cabira during the Third Mithridatic War took place at Cabira, and the city passed to the Romans.
 Niksar was called Diospolis, Sebaste, and Neokaisareia during the Roman period.
 Pompey made it a city and gave it the name of Diopolis, while Pythodoris, widow of Polemon, made it her capital and called it Sebaste.
 It is not known precisely when it assumed the name of Neocaesarea, mentioned for the first time in Pliny, "Hist.
 Nat.", VI, III, 1, but judging from its coins, one might suppose that it was during the reign of Tiberius.
 In 344 the city was completely destroyed by an earthquake Neocaesarea became part of the Eastern Roman Empire when the Roman Empire divided into two parts in AD 395.
 Another earthquake occurred in 499, the 499 Nicopolis earthquake.